Vonage/vivid-3/libs/components/src/lib/select/VARIATIONS.md

 ## Appearance

 The `appearance` attribute controls the style of the select element.<br />
-Use `ghost` in combination with a containing element which provides a border, for example [Action Group](/components/action-group/).
+Use `ghost` in combination with a containing element which provides a border, for example when used inside the [leading action items slot of Text Field](/components/text-field/code/#leading-action-items-slot).

 ```html preview 270px
 <div class="container">